iyer-karthik/Insight-project/README.md

 ![performance](images/Modified_final_expected_return_plot.png)

 This strategy performs well on back-test and picks out the top performing loans.
 Loans that are expected to perform well do perform well and loans that are expected to perform worse do perform worse.
+(Note that we consistently over-estimate the returns and this could be improved by a better survival analysis model.)

 ## Insights <a id='insights'></a>
 Classification and survival analysis models also output factors most indicative of default.
 Here are some key insights from my analysis: